fastforwardlabs/blog_deprecated/_posts/2017-09-24-the-product-possibilities-of-interpretability.md

 For our prototype, we wanted to explore how that collaboration through interpretability might look.
 We chose an area, churn probability for customers of an internet service provider, where the collaboration payoff is high.
+The base of the prototype is a supervised machine learning model of customer churn (how likely a customer is to unsubscribe) trained on pulbic data.
 Making the churn prediction is the kind of problem machine learning excels at, but without an understanding of what features are driving the predictions, user trust and ability to take action based on the model are limited.
 With interpretability, we can break out of those limitations.

-Our prototype, Refractor, guides you through two levels of interpretability, from a global table view of customers to an exploration of the effects of different features on an individual user.
+Our prototype, Refractor, explores how interpretability can be visualized.
+It guides the user through two levels of interpretability, from a global table view of customers to an exploration of the effects of different features on an individual user.
 The process of building the prototype was also a movement between, and eventually a balancing of, those two levels.